$\mathrm{SL}_{4}(\mathbf{Z})$ is not purely matricial field: Statement of results

 \section{Statement of results}

 We view $\SL_{2}(\Z)$ as the subgroup of $\SL_{4}(\Z)$ consisting of matrices of the form $\left( \right)$.
-The point of this note is to prove the following theorem. \begin{thm} Every finite dimensional unitary representation of $\SL_{4}(\Z)$ contains an $\SL_{2}(\Z)$-invariant vector. \end{thm}
+The point of this note is to prove the following theorem. \begin{thm} Every finite dimensional unitary representation of $\SL_{4}(\Z)$ contains a non-zero $\SL_{2}(\Z)$-invariant vector. \end{thm}